aidin36/tocc/libtocc/docs/source/overview.rst

 To understand it, consider the following scenario.

-When user wants to store a file in Tocc system, it will call ``copy`` method of the *libtocc* API.
+When user wants to store a file in Tocc system, it will call ``import`` method of the *libtocc* API.
 The file itself copies to the real file system (Ext4 in our example), and a record will be store in the database containing the file information.
 Then, user assign some tags to the file by calling ``assign_tag``